lj-ditrapani/SWE430/README.markdown

 TO DO
 =====
+    - Fix all html to be HTML 5
+    - Mark of the web?
     - What about:  keep refactoring lesson only (help meet objectives? and test is still good)
     - Create support-pack directory, .gitignore
         - zip directory and put on shared L drive